 How to Make Homemade Margarita Mix

-I’m not sure if this is just a Charleston thing, but we like to add a teensy tiny little splash of orange juice to our margaritas.
-It cuts the tanginess, gives it a touch of sweetness, and makes the bottled sour mix much more palatable.
-It also makes the homemade margarita mix a little extra special.
+I'm not sure if this is just a Charleston thing, but we like to add a teensy tiny little splash of orange juice to our margaritas.
+It cuts the tanginess, gives it a touch of sweetness, and makes the bottled margarita mix much more palatable.
+It also makes this homemade margarita mix a little extra special.

-Only 5 simple ingredients are needed to make the best margarita mix:
+Only 5 simple ingredients are needed to make the best homemade margarita: